 Are there any unusual or especially rigorous steps of your hiring process that candidates should be aware of?

-While the initial screening of candidates may begin with the resume, online application profile and even a web-based interview, the formal in-person interview process gives both Mayo Clinic and the prospective employee valuable insights about each other.
+While the initial screening of candidates may begin with the resume, online application profile, and even a web-based interview, the formal in-person interview process gives both Mayo Clinic and the prospective employee valuable insights about each other.
 The interviews consist of at least one panel and possibly more depending on the position.
-Each panel may consist of the hiring manager, future team members, Human Resources and, potentially, other internal customers who interact with the position.
+Each panel may consist of the hiring manager, future team members, Human Resources and, potentially, other internal customers whom interact with the position.
 Behavior-based interview questions are used, giving the candidate the opportunity to share past experiences.
 The interview panel members then consider how those experiences and responses fit our culture and suggest future performance.
 Additionally, physician and scientist candidates may be asked to give a presentation to a search committee and department leader, sometimes as part of the interview and other times preceding the person’s candidacy for an open position.

 Are there any positions or types of candidates you are particularly focused on hiring in this coming year?

 Mayo Clinic offers broad and diverse career opportunities.
 Careers range from physicians and scientists, to allied health patient care positions (nurse practitioners, physician assistants, registered nurses, licensed practical nurses, technologists), to laboratory and research positions, to administrative leadership and support positions.